Searching for EeV photons with Telescope Array Surface Detector and neural networks: Model dependence

 \section{Model dependence}

-Before analyzing the experimental data, we investigated the dependence of neural network predictions on the choice of high-energy hadronic interaction model.
+QGSJET-II-04, EPOS-LHC, and Sibyll differently approximate high-energy hadron interactions, which, in particular, results in different muons yield.
+Since higher muon yield would make easier to distinguish proton-induced and photon-induced events, we investigated the dependence of neural network predictions on the choice of high-energy hadronic interaction model.
 To this end, we trained two neural networks: one using events simulated with QGSJET-II-04 and EPOS-LHC as high-energy hadronic interaction models and the other using all available models (including Sibyll).
 For this study, we did not perform fine-tuning of neural networks on experimental data.

 Figure \ref{fig:hists_train_model_dependence} presents histograms of neural network predictions for proton-induced events in the common the test data set.
 We use two samples, starting from $ 10^{17.45} $ eV and $ 10^{18.95} $ eV, to separately study high-energy events.
 For the MC $ 10^{17.45} $ eV and $ 10^{18.95} $ eV samples, the predictions of neural networks are similar for all hadronic interaction models for both neural networks.
 The sole notable exception is that EPOS-LHC produces more photon-like events in the rightmost bin for the $ 10^{18.95} $ eV sample.
 For the MC $ 10^{19.45} $ eV sample, the events simulated with Sibyll are more photon-like, up to a factor of two in each bin.
 This discrepancy is less pronounced, yet significant, for the neural network trained on all hadronic interaction models.